whamBamDev/monitorNbn/README.md

 #### 1) Updates

-Make sure that we are fully up to date ().
+Make sure that we are fully up to date.
 ```Bash
 $ sudo apt update
 $ sudo apt full-upgrade